osbre/pingcrm/README.md

 # Pingcrm Phoenix/React

-A sample app demonstrating how to integrate React with Phoenix using Inertia.js.
+A Phoenix and React demo app using inertiajs.
+(WIP)

 ## Phoenix Adapter